 - 31.1.
-(DPH: County Health Departments Funding) Out of the appropriation provided in this section for "Access to Care," the sum of \$25,000 shall be distributed to the county health departments by the commissioner, with the approval of the Board of Department of Public Health, for the following purposes: - (1) To insure the provision of a reasonably adequate public health program in each county. - (2) To provide funds to combat special health problems that may exist in certain counties. - 9 (3) To establish and maintain demonstration projects in improved public health methods in one or more counties in the promotion of better public health service throughout the State. - (4) To encourage and promote local participation in financial support of the county health departments. - 12 (5) To meet emergency situations which may arise in local areas. - 13 (6) To fit funds available to amounts budgeted when small differences occur. - The provisions of this proviso shall not supersede or suspend the provisions of Section 13-7-30 of the 1976 Code. - 31.2.
-(DPH: County Health Units) General funds made available to the Department of Public Health for the allocation to the counties of the State for operation of county health units be allotted on a basis approved by the Board of the Department of Public Health.
+(DPH: County Health Departments Funding) (A) Out of the appropriation provided in this section for "Access to Care", the sum of \$25,000 shall be distributed to the county health departments by the Department of Public Health, for the following purposes: - (1) To insure the provision of a reasonably adequate public health program in each county. - (2) To provide funds to combat special health problems that may exist in certain counties. - (3) To establish and maintain demonstration projects in improved public health methods in one or more counties in the promotion of better public health service throughout the State. - (4) To encourage and promote local participation in financial support of the county health departments. - (5) To meet emergency situations which may arise in local areas. - (6) To fit funds available to amounts budgeted when small differences occur. - (B) The provisions of this proviso shall not supersede or suspend the provisions of Section 13-7-30. - 31.2.
+(DPH: County Health Units) General funds made available to the Department of Public Health for the allocation to the counties of the State for operation of county health units be allotted on a basis approved by the Director of the Department of Public Health.
 The amount of general funds appropriated herein for Access to Care shall be allocated on a basis such that no county budget shall receive less than the amount received in the prior fiscal year, except when instructed by the Executive Budget Office or the General Assembly to reduce funds within the department by a certain percentage, the department may unilaterally reduce the county health units up to the stipulated percentage. - 31.3.
-(DPH: Camp Burnt Gin) Private donations or contributions for the operation of Camp Burnt Gin shall be deposited in a restricted account.
+(DPH: Camp Burnt Gin Donations) Private donations or contributions for the operation of Camp Burnt Gin shall be deposited in a restricted account.
 These funds may be carried forward and shall be made available as needed to fund the operation of the camp.
 Withdrawals from this restricted account must be in accordance with approved procedures. - 31.4.
 (DPH: Children's Rehabilitative Services) The Children's Rehabilitative Services shall be required to utilize any available financial resources including insurance benefits and/or governmental assistance programs, to which the child may otherwise be entitled in providing and/or arranging for medical care and related services to physically handicapped children eligible for such services, as a prerequisite to the child receiving such services. - 31.5.
-(DPH: Cancer/Hemophilia) Notwithstanding any other provisions of this act, the funds appropriated herein for prevention, detection and surveillance of cancer as well as providing for cancer treatment services, \$545,449 and the hemophilia assistance program, \$1,186,928 shall not be transferred to other programs within the agency and when instructed by the Executive Budget Office or the General Assembly to reduce funds within the department by a certain percentage, the department may not act unilaterally to reduce the funds for any cancer treatment program and hemophilia assistance program provided for herein greater than such stipulated percentage. - 31.6.
-(DPH: Local Health Departments) Counties of the state will be relieved of contribution requirements for salary, fringe benefits and travel reimbursement to local health departments.
-The amount of \$5,430,697 is appropriated for county health department salaries, fringe benefits and travel.
-These funds and other state funds appropriated for county health units may, based upon need, be utilized in either salary or travel categories.
-Each county shall provide all other operating expenses of the local health department in an amount at least equal to that appropriated for operations for each county in Fiscal Year 1981.
-In the event any county makes uniform reductions in appropriations to all agencies or departments for maintenance and operations, exclusive of salaries and fringe benefits, a like reduction shall be made in funds appropriated for the operating expenses of the local health department.
+(DPH: Cancer/Hemophilia and Other Blood Disorders) Notwithstanding any other provisions of this act, the funds appropriated herein for prevention, detection and surveillance of cancer as well as providing for cancer treatment services, \$545,449 and the hemophilia and other blood disorders assistance program, \$1,186,928 shall not be transferred to other programs within the agency and when instructed by the Executive Budget Office or the General Assembly to reduce funds within the department by a

-31.7.
+- certain percentage, the department may not act unilaterally to reduce the funds for any cancer treatment program and hemophilia and other blood disorders assistance program provided for herein greater than such stipulated percentage. - 31.6.
 (DPH: Insurance Refunds) The Department of Public Health is authorized to budget and expend monies resulting from insurance refunds for prior year operations for case services in family health.